Close

 Personal Health Information Protection Act (PHIPA)

 PHIPA establishes the rules in relation to the collection, use and disclosure of PHI.
-These rules apply to all HICs and to individuals and organizations that receive PHI on behalf of the HIC3 (Agents of HICs) .
+These rules apply to all HICs and to individuals and organizations that receive PHI on behalf of the HIC (Agents of HICs) .
 The Act defines HIC and Agents of HICs as follows:

 9